🎥

 2. Heightened confrontations between crew and executives

-3. Mike Williams’ individual heroic actions
+3. Amplification of Mike Williams’ heroics

-4. The immediate chaos of the explosion
+4. Compression of warning signs before the explosion

 Sources: The official U.S. Chemical Safety Board investigation report, survivor interviews (including Mike Williams and other rig workers), contemporary news coverage from *The New York Times*, *The Wall Street Journal*, and CNN, and the book *Deepwater Horizon: A Story of Disaster, Courage, and the Human Spirit*.